 Know before you go: Want to visit the places recommended in this article?
 With local regulations changing frequently, it’s a good idea to check the web site of any attraction or business to make sure it’s open before you go.

-The little beach community of Montara, which sits pretty just half an hour south of San Francisco, draws surfers, tide-poolers, cyclists, and nature lovers from all around California and the world looking for a little coastal magic.
-Even if you’re short on time, you can still make the most of your getaway when you stay at HI Point Montara hostel, located on the site of a historic lighthouse overlooking the ocean.
-Take a look at our handy two-day itinerary to help you get exploring.
+The little beach community of Montara, just half an hour south of San Francisco, draws surfers, tide-poolers, cyclists, and nature lovers from all around California and the world looking for a little coastal magic.
+Even if you’re short on time, you can still make the most of your getaway when you stay at HI Point Montara, located on the site of a historic lighthouse overlooking the ocean.
+Here’s a handy two-day itinerary to help you plan the perfect weekend getaway in Northern California.

 Ditch the car for a bike